Cheerleading in Australia: All Star Age & Level Divisions

 Currently overlap in the age categories enables an athlete to compete in multiple teams who are entered in different age categories.
 For example, an 11 year old could compete on teams that are entered in the youth, junior and senior age categories.

 The age ranges have changed over the years as the sport grows, evolves and changes to concerns regarding safety.
 They also varied by event providers, which has led to a lack of uniformity across the cheerleading industry.
 The most recent changes announced will see the open division raise their minimum age to align with the IASF age grid standards by 2025, with a minimum age of 15 years old being enforced in 2024 and a minimum age of 16 years old being enforced in 2025.

 The age category of the team also restricts the difficulty level that the team may be entered into for safety reasons, with younger age category teams not being allowed to enter higher levels for safety.
 There are also "sub-categories" within the junior and senior age divisions that do not allow teams with younger age category eligible athletes to enter the higher levels.

 During 2021, adjustments were made to the age eligibility grid to allow athletes one year older or one year younger than the age grid limits to participate in the teams in recognition of the impact of the COVID-19 pandemic, with the exception of the tiny novice minimum age not being lowered due to safety.
 While this remained in place for 2022, the extra year of eligibility was removed with the age grid reverting to its normal limits in 2023.

 As of 2023, age categories are offered in both ACSA Australian grouping as well as IASF age categories for teams that are competing within Australia for a bid to an international event.
-However, it is important to note that while most events generally align with the ACSA Australian age grid during 2023, non-sanctioned events were not required to.
+While most events generally align with the ACSA Australian age grid during 2023, non-sanctioned events were not required to.
 This led to deviation in the age grid offerings.

 As with previous years, ACSA had minimised their team size/coed quantity splits in their age grid, in order to provide clarity, allowing event producers to split these divisions as needed.
 Where applicable, divisions were split using the following ACSA team size guidelines: